-Each grid will output bounding box, confidence, and class probability map. among them:
+Each grid will output a bounding box, confidence, and class probability map.
+Among them:

-- The bounding box contains 4 values: x, y, w, h, (x, y) represents the center of the box.
-(W, h) represents the width and height of the box;
+- The bounding box contains four values: x, y, w, h, (x, y) represents the center of the box.
+(W, h) defines the width and height of the box;

-- Confidence indicates the probability of containing objects in this prediction box, which is actually the IoU value between the prediction box and the real box;
+- Confidence indicates the probability of containing objects in this prediction box, which is the IoU value between the prediction box and the actual box;

 - The class probability indicates the class probability of the object, and the YOLOv3 uses a two-class method.